timcraft/hom/README.md

 Usage
 -----

 Build up an object tree using `HOM::Element` objects.
-The first constuctor argument is a symbol representing the tag name.
+The first constructor argument is a symbol representing the tag name.
 For example, here's how you'd represent a line break element: